 Every cat owner has seen this; your cat is hungry, he weaves in and out of your legs, you return home from work, he rubs his cheek against your shin, headbutts you, rubs against a sofa, or a corner.
 Why is he doing this?

 All of this is due to pheromones, a chemical produced by scent glands.
 Glands are located all over the body and relay different messages, but they are all a form of scent communication.
-The facial glands located on the lips, cheeks, and forehead, and they trigger a sense of calm in cats.
+The facial glands located on the lips, cheeks, and forehead, and trigger a sense of calm in cats.
 You will find your cat rubs against you or other objects when he is marking his territory (in a nice way), showing his affection for you.
 He is feeling happy, calm and at ease.

 You may also notice that cats will rub their head and body on objects they want to re-scent.
 Maybe it is a new you have come back smelling of another cat, dog, house.
 Rubbing against you gets his scent back onto you.

 Similar glands also occur at the base of the tail.
 This explains why your cat will not only rub his head but also his body on your legs or the wall, sofa etc. Again, they’re transferring these feel-good pheromones onto you or the object which produces a sense of calm in the cat.